Prashasti08/Meta_Case_Study/README.md

 ## **Project Summary**

-I developed and presented data-driven **Strategies** to Janelle Gale, Meta's VP of HR Dept to transform their year of efficiency into year of engagement post 2023 massive layoffs
+Performed descriptive analysis (N= 7,500) to adress Janelle Gale's (Meta's VP of HR Dept.) concerns regarding identification and retention of top talent as well as elevation of employee engagement post 2023 massive layoffs.
+Delivered and presented actionable recommendations to Janelle for top talent identification, retention and enhance employee engagement rate across funcitons

 ## Key Insights
 1) The highest percentage of employees belong to the ‘Meets Expectations’ (i.e. performance